smartdevicelink/sdl_evolution/proposals/0065-remote-control.md

 Things get complicated when passengers are allowed to control.
 The current implementation allows multiple (two to be exact) devices get connected at the same time.
 By default when a device connects to the system, it is treated as a passenger's device.
 The driver can change the rank of a device from PASSENGER to DRIVER or vice versa via HMI.
 SDL-RC allows only one device to be "DRIVER's" at a time.
 In this document, we refer an application running on a device marked as DRIVER as a driver's application, an application running on a device not marked as DRIVER as a passenger's application.

 Driver's applications can access/control all available RC modules no matter where the RC module is.
 Policy rules control what RC modules and how a RC module can be accessed by a passenger's application.
 Depending on policy configuration, the system can automatically allow, deny or ask driver's permission to grant the access of a passenger's application.

 Unlike a driver's application, which must be launched by the driver on mobile phone and activated on vehicle HMI (HMI level from NONE to FULL), a passenger's application can be launched from a connected phone and automatically activated to HMI level BACKGROUND/LIMITED without HMI touch or voice command after GetIneriorVehicleDataConsent get a successful allowed response (may need driver's permission if configured so).

 By default SDL-RC allows passenger's application to use remote control feature.
 However, the driver can disable the feature via HMI by sending OnReverseAppsAllowing(false) message to SDL.

 Please see attached documents for detailed design.
-[HMI Guideline] (0064_SDLRC_HMI_Guidelines_v1.1.pdf) and [Mobile API Guideline] (0064_SDLRC_Mobile_API_Guidelines_v1.0.pdf)
+[HMI Guideline](../assets/proposals/0065-remote-control/0065_SDLRC_HMI_Guidelines_v1.1.pdf) and [Mobile API Guideline](../assets/proposals/0065-remote-control/0065_SDLRC_Mobile_API_Guidelines_v1.0.pdf)

 ### Mobile API changes
 Full Mobile API can be found here: